apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-with-helm/upgrade-kubeblocks-to-0.9.md

 ## Upgrade from KubeBlocks v0.8

-1. Add the `"helm.sh/resource-policy": "keep"` for the Addon.
+1. Add the `"helm.sh/resource-policy": "keep"` for Addons.

     KubeBlocks v0.8 streamlines the default installed engines.
 To avoid deleting Addon resources that are already in use during the upgrade, execute the following commands first.

-    - Add the `"helm.sh/resource-policy": "keep"` for the Addon.
+    - Add the `"helm.sh/resource-policy": "keep"` for Addons.
 You can replace `-l app.kubernetes.io/name=kubeblocks` with your actual filter name.

          ```bash
          kubectl annotate addons.extensions.kubeblocks.io -l app.kubernetes.io/name=kubeblocks helm.sh/resource-policy=keep